Briargrove Barracudas FAQs

 ABSENCE: It is important that the team know when a child is not going to swim in a meet.
 On the website, parents are asked RSVP for the meets in which they know that their child (ren) can or cannot swim.
 If the parent is unsure at the time of registration or if a change occurs, it is the parent's’ responsibility to update RSVP’s on the website as soon as schedules are confirmed and notify the coach or the team rep if the swimmer is going to be out of town for a particular meet.
 Please do so as soon as possible before the meet.
 Several days’ notice is best.
 (Exceptions are understood in the case of sudden illness.)

 AWARDS: In dual meets, ribbons are given in each event for first place through sixth place.
 Ribbons will be given to the swimmer as they exit the pool.
-At the ten and under meet, swimmers receive a ribbon for their place in their heat.
 At the end of the season, an awards banquet is held at our pool.
 Trophies are given for high point, most outstanding, and most improved for each age group.
-Everyone will receive a participation certificate.
-Please make every effort to attend this wonderful culmination to an amazing season of Cuda bonding.
+Everyone will receive a participation trophy.
+All families should plan on attending this wonderful culmination to an amazing season of Cuda bonding.

 Our website (www.BriargroveSwimTeam.com) is the main console for all information!
 Check the site frequently during swim season for updates on practices, meets, special events, and news.